selirah/deel-autcomplete-component/questions.md

 **Context** provides the ability to share data across components without using props.

-Using **Context** and **shouldComponentUpdate** can cause completed issues related to how a component re-renders and update states.
-Here are some dangers of using Context API and shouldComponentUpdate lifecycle method:
+Using **Context** and **shouldComponentUpdate** can cause complicated issues related to how a component re-renders and update states.
+Here are some examples:

 - Excessive use of `shouldComponentUpdate` can lead to complicated and incorrect code such as components not updating when they should and vice versa.
 - A change in data structure of components can cause unnecessary re-rendering since `shouldComponentUpdate` depends on the values of certain state and props and therefore needs to be factored in when writing the logic.
-- It can also increase the code complexity when using `shouldComponentUpdate` because of complex logic making it difficult to maintain
 - Excessive use of `Context` can make it difficult to understand to flow of data across components leading to complex code logic.
 - Unnecessary re-rendering of components when a value changes in `Context`.
 It can trigger all components that are connected to it to re-render.
-- Tracking data flow becomes difficult as the application grows when using `Context`, making it difficult to maintain.

 ## Question 3